EOSIO/eos/TUTORIAL.md

 receiver of funds be notified so they can automate handling deposits and withdraws.

-If you want to see the actual transaction that was broadcast you can use the `-d -j` options to indicate "don't prodcast" and "return transaction as json".
+If you want to see the actual transaction that was broadcast you can use the `-d -j` options to indicate "don't broadcast" and "return transaction as json".

 ```
 $ cleos push action eosio.token issue '["user", "100.0000 EOS", "memo"]' -p eosio -d -j